 Cons of Student Loan Refinancing

 Refinancing student loans typically takes around two to three weeks.
 While the process is usually relatively hassle-free, there are other things to consider before taking the plunge.
 Three potential downsides to student loan refinancing:1.
 Loss of access to federal programs.
 Refinancing federal student loans with a private lender will remove your access to income-driven repayment plans, Public Service Loan Forgiveness, and protections like federal deferment and forbearance options.
 Also, if US officials succeed in canceling a set amount of student loan debt, they’ve targeted only federal student loan debt.
 Conversion to a private student loan through refinancing would make federal loans ineligible for student loan forgiveness.Borrowers who have both federal and private loans may opt to keep their federal loans and only refinance private loans.2.
 Approval is not a shoo-in.
 If you’re still building credit or your financial situation is unstable, you may not be approved for refinancing, or the rates offered could be the same as or higher than your current loan rates.
-If you’re struggling to pay down your student loans, it may make sense to speak with your original lender about repayment options or explore deferment or forbearance avenues with that lender.
+If you’re struggling to pay down your student loans, it may make sense to speak with your original lender about repayment options or explore deferment or student loan forbearance avenues with that lender.
 3. Federal loan consolidation becomes moot.
 A federal Direct Consolidation Loan allows a borrower to consolidate multiple federal education loans into one loan for up to 30 years.
 (Private refinancing lenders typically have a maximum term of 15 or 20 years.)
 Consolidation can lower your monthly payment by elongating your loan term, but you will almost assuredly make more payments and pay more in interest than would be the case if you didn’t consolidate.
 The interest rate is the weighted average of the rates of all the loans, rounded up to the nearest one-eighth of a percentage point.

 Is It Worth It to Refinance Student Loans?